 Cadence attaches to your bike via the rear axle, using Thule’s patented ezHitch adapter.
 You can attach and remove the trailer in a matter of seconds.

-Thule Cadence is an all-around excellent bike trailer that allows you to go out and enjoy the outdoors no matter the weather and the season.
+Thule Cadence is an all-around excellent bike trailer for kids that allows you to go out and enjoy the outdoors no matter the weather and the season.

 When you go for a ride, you can take two passengers with you, who will be snug and secure inside the trailer.
 A five-point harness makes sure that they are safe and comfortable when going for a ride.
 A high orange flag will make you visible from afar.

-Thule Cadence has metal 20″ wheels with air-filled tires that are great for regular rides around the city or for longer adventures.
+This Thule bike trailer has metal 20″ wheels with air-filled tires that are great for regular rides around the city or for longer adventures.
 They easily detach using quick-release levers and the trailer folds in two quick moves.

 The maximum weight capacity of this trailer is 100 lb., so you can transport two kids and have plenty of room to spare for your necessary cargo.